Student Organization Advisor Manual

 • Assistance in developing programs.

-• Tabling and Fundraising in Beinecke Village / Martin's Way
+• Ability to table and fundraise in Beinecke Village / Martin’s Way.

 Scheduling and Event Planning

-Student organization planning events that will be attended by anyone outside the organization's membership, events that involve expenses, income, or contracts, should work through the Student Activities staff.
-The student in charge of the event should contact Dave Eng (x4516) in Student Activities at least two weeks in advance of the event.
+Student organizations planning events that will be attended by anyone outside the organization’s membership, events that involve expenses, income, or contracts, should work through the Student Activities staff.
+The student in charge of the event should contact Kaity Werner (x4516) in Student Activities at least ten days in advance of the event.

-Student Activities staff will help students with accessing their student accounts, schedule space, request funds, and plan the event.
+Student Activities staff will help students access their organization financial accounts, schedule space, request funds, and plan the event.

 Manage Risk

-As an advisor of a student organization whose finances Student Activities and the SA Finance Committee manage and as a member of the Hamilton faculty or staff, you are included in the liability coverage provided by the College for student organization activities.
+As an advisor of a student organization who receives funding from Student Assembly, a College endowment, a department, or other College funding sources, you are responsible for advising your club to minimize and manage risk.
 Encourage students to plan safe events and manage their risks.
-Insist that all plans consider state law and College Regulations.
+Insist that all plans consider state law and College policies.

 Use Available Facilities

-The College attempts to make facilities available to student organizations, and reserving them is described the Student Organization Manual.
+The College attempts to make facilities available to student organizations, and reserving them can be done through the 25Live reservation system.
 Advance planning is the key to reserving space.
 There is much competition for rooms on some nights and weekends.
-Student organization scheduling is done through the online Events Calendar.
+Student organization events are published to the online Events Calendar.

 Know About Money